Reading Time: 5 minutes

 There’s been a divide between online and offline marketing in the retail industry for a while now.
 There are social media and SEO, giving retail stores more visibility online.
-There’s also AR and VR that enhance in-store experiences for customers.
-But today’s customers have come to expect a seamless experience from brands.
+There are also AR and VR that enhance in-store experiences for customers.
+But today’s customers have come to expect an extremely seamless experience from the brands.
 Location-based marketing helps retail and other industries in achieving this.

 As per the Factual Location-based Marketing Report, nearly half of the U.S. retailers use location-based offers.
 It helps them to draw shoppers to their retail outlets at the right time.

-Also, in-store validations and offers can be sent when a user walks-in the retail store.
+Also, in-store validations and offers can be sent when a user walks into the retail store.
 Retailers observe many retargeting opportunities while creating user journeys for a customized experience.
 These retargeting opportunities could be easily targeted through real-time triggers.

 Customers trust brands when they receive relevant messages based on their interests.
 Thus adding relevance in marketing campaigns increases brand affinity.
 Sending marketing campaigns based on location is an excellent way of adding relevance.